avril-microbes/Project-Plasmodium/README.md

 Repository for my EEB397 project to understand the implications of plastic gametocyte conversion rate on artemisinin treatment for malaria parasites.

 ## Currently working on:
 Creating a series of functions for non-age structured single infection and co-infection (without drugs for now) models where conversion rate depends on specific "cues" rather than time.
 Modelling conversion rate as a plastic trait allows for more realistic infection dynamics.
-This cue-based approach prevents parasites from "anticipating" infections and relaxes the assumption that cue correlates with time post-infection (especially useful when we consider that drug adherence rate might be low in certain areas).
+This cue-based approach prevents parasites from "anticipating" drug administration/co-infection and relaxes the assumption that cue correlates with time post-infection (especially useful when we consider that drug adherence rate might be low in certain areas).

 ## Function folder
 Contains various functions that allows models to be customized and built rapidly.